 Its vision is to prepare scholars for success in a challenging, nurturing, and inclusive performance-based learning environment.
 Solar Prep’s mission is to be an inclusive school community empowering scholars to live and lead with confidence and purpose.
 We will propel scholars to be trailblazers in STEAM-related fields and carry with them a depth of knowledge, capacity for leadership, strength of character, and awareness of self.

-Student success means each girl has the academic skill-sets and social-emotional tools to excel.
+Student success means each scholar has the academic skill-sets and social-emotional tools to excel.
 Solar Prep will provide strong STEAM instruction through blended learning, performance-based learning, tech literacy and coding, engineering, robotics, art and drama.

 How It All Began

 In the Fall of 2015, four passionate educators gathered to submit a proposal for an innovative school in Dallas ISD.
 These educators were responding to Dallas ISD’s call for proposals for the first round of Choice Schools, district schools that focus on a particular model or content area to give scholars the opportunity to attend a best-fit school.